Abraham Lincoln to Walter Davis, 5 January 18491Washington, Jan: 5. 1849Friend Walter:

 2Walter Davis’ letter has not been located.

 3President Zachary Taylor named Davis receiver of the General Land Office in Springfield, a position he held until 1853.
 Davis replaced Archer G. Herndon, a Democrat, who became receiver in 1842.
 In April 1849, Lincoln wrote Secretary of Interior Thomas Ewing endorsing Davis for the job.

-4Correspondence between Lincoln and Walter Davis indicates that Lincoln was offering Davis and his mother, Maria Davis, assistance in getting Thomas’ pension and land warrants due him for his service in the Mexican War.
+4Correspondence between Lincoln and Davis indicates that Lincoln was offering Davis and his mother, Maria Davis, assistance in getting Thomas’ pension and land warrants due him for his service in the Mexican War.
 The land claim came under provisions of section nine of an act passed by Congress on February 11, 1847.
 The Pension Office approved the claim for bounty land in March 1849.

 “An Act to Raise for a Limited Time an Additional Military Force, and for Other Purposes,” 11 February 1847, Statutes at Large of the United States 9 (1862):125-26; Abraham Lincoln to Walter Davis; Certification of Abraham Lincoln to Commissioner of Pensions Concerning Thomas Davis; Walter Davis to Abraham Lincoln ; Abraham Lincoln to Walter Davis; James L. Edwards to Maria Davis in Care of Abraham Lincoln.

 Autograph Letter Signed, 1 page(s), Private Collection (Raab Collection, 2014).